 The refrigerant in your air conditioning system travels from the compressor, to the condenser, through the expansion valve, to the evaporator to cool the cabin air then back to the compressor.
 These 4 components are connected by hoses and pipes that can contain the high pressure refrigerant.
 As we talked about earlier, high temperatures push air condition equipment to its limits.
 High summer temperature creates extremely high pressures in your air condition system.
 These high pressures can easily push refrigerant passed worn O-rings or through very small cracks exposing new leaks.
 Low refrigerant is one of the most common causes of a malfunctioning air conditioning system, especially in the warm part of the year.
 As refrigerant leaks out of your air conditioning system it will slowly blow warmer and warmer air isn’t cool at all.

-If your air conditioner has slowly started blowing warmer air, you need to seal the leak as quickly as possible so you don’t lose any more refrigerant.
+If your car air conditioner is blowing hot air slowly, you need to seal the leak as quickly as possible so you don’t lose any more refrigerant.
 Finding a leak in an air conditioning system can be extremely difficult because when the refrigerant leaks out it is a clear gas and usually doesn’t leave any residue or evidence behind.
 The easiest way to repair any leak in your air conditioning system is to add BlueDevil Red Angel AC Stop Leak for air conditioner leak repair.
 BlueDevil Red Angel will not harm your air conditioning system and can remain permanently in the refrigerant.
 At the leak point, a temperature differential is created activating BlueDevil Red Angel sealing the leak.
 With a sealed leak you can refill your air conditioning system with the proper amount of refrigerant restoring your AC to its proper operating conditioning.